Man stands by collapsed home in floodwater in Bangladesh

 What is happening in Bangladesh?

-Heavy rainfall in August has led to severe flooding across eastern Bangladesh.
+Heavy rainfall has caused severe flooding across eastern Bangladesh.

 More than 5.8 million people have been affected, with more than 500,000 people forced to flee their homes.

-The floods are some of the worst to hit the area in three decades and people are now sheltering in hospitals, schools and government buildings.
+The floods are some of the worst to hit the area in three decades.
+People’s homes, belongings and livelihoods have been washed away.

 We are committed to rebuilding lives and restoring hope after disasters like this.
 Please support our work today.